 M5_2: Information flow from the Media Session Handler to the 5GMS AF.
 This includes:

-- input to create the Traffic Detection Information (see TS 23.501 [X], clause 5.8.2.4.2) for identifying the application data flows within a PDU Session,
+- input to create the Service Data Flow Templates (see TS 23.503 [X]) for identifying the application data flows within a PDU Session,

 - an identifier for the Dynamic Policy instance (e.g. QoS, Conditional Zero-rating, charging, etc) and